Parents Sue NH School Districts Over Mask Policy

 Fojo says all of the school districts’ mask requirements violate a New Hampshire state law that restricts the use of restraints on kids in school.

 “It’s a very broadly written law.
-It conceivably includes anything that for example is used to cover a child’s face,” Fojo said.READ MORE: Renovation Of The Langham Boston Hotel Gives Local Artists A Boost During Pandemic
+It conceivably includes anything that for example is used to cover a child’s face,” Fojo said.READ MORE: Tropical Storm Elsa Impacting Cape & Island Ferry Service Friday

-The Epping and Timberlane Schools did not return our request for comment.
+Timberlane Schools did not return our request for comment.

+The Epping School District Superintendent tells WBZ-TV masks will not be required indoors or outdoors.

 Londonderry School District Superintendent Scott Laliberte says the district has not received the lawsuit yet.